"You worship what you do not know; we worship what we know, for salvation is from the Jews.

 God's promises have always encouraged us in times of distress, isn't it?
 But there's much more to His promises than just re-igniting hope and faith friends.
 Here Peter says, through His promises we can participate in the divine nature, ie. the nature of Christ Himself.
 That's profound.
 We, sinful as we are now have the ability to participate in the nature of Christ Himself because we have escaped corruption in the world caused by evil desires.
-See, somehow these things never come to mind when we are discouraged or depressed or feeling guilty of having sinned, isn't it?
+See, somehow these scriptures never come to mind at those particular moments when we are discouraged or depressed or tempted or feeling guilty after having sinned, isn't it?
 That's the lie of the devil friends.
-The truth is we have been given precious promises through which we can participate in His divine nature.
+God’s written word is the truth and the truth is that we have been given precious promises through which we can participate in His divine nature.

 2 Peter 1:5-8 : For this very reason, make every effort to add to your faith goodness; and to goodness, knowledge; and to knowledge, self-control; and to self-control, perseverance; and to perseverance, godliness; and to godliness, mutual affection; and to mutual affection, love.
 For if you possess these qualities in increasing measure, they will keep you from being ineffective and unproductive in your knowledge of our Lord Jesus Christ.

 For this reason....what reason?
 Because we have been given all things we could ever need to lead a godly life and we have His wonderful promises by which we CAN participate in His divine nature, therefore...make every effort.
 If we possess these qualities, they will keep us from being ineffective and unproductive.
-Our sense of low self esteem, discouragement and depression comes from a feeling of ineffectiveness.
-We feel we are not worth anything because we are not accomplishing anything.
-We feel like a hamster in a wheel, trying really hard and not accomplishing anything.
-That then leads to being discouraged and depressed.
-This then leads to ungodly temptations.
+Our sense of low self esteem, discouragement and depression comes from a feeling of ineffectiveness and unproductiveness.
+We feel we are not worthy of anything because we are not accomplishing anything.
+We feel like a hamster in a wheel, trying really hard and not getting anywhere.
+That then leads to being discouraged and depressed which in turn then leads to ungodly temptations.

 Here Peter reminds us, if we discern the lies of the devil and turn to the promises of God, and if we possess these qualities, we will not be ineffective or unproductive.
 Isn't that wonderful?
 But not all of us possess these qualities even though we claim to love the Lord Jesus.
 We claim to be true born again believers and yet lack these qualities.
 How is that possible?
 Well...the answer is in the very next verse.